AntondeGroot/Flashbook/README.md

 The program can do the following:

-  1) facilitate taking notes of PDFs of study books
+  1) Take notes while you read PDFs of study books.

-  2) a flash card program to study them.
+  2) Flash card program to study your notes.

-  3) print the notes you took as a A4 pdf
+  3) Print the notes you took as a PDF.

-  4) sync multiple devices
+  4) Synchronize multiple devices.

 I created this GUI to ease the arduous task of reading (physics) study books, make notes of important formulas and then to study them.
 Flashbook requires that you convert a PDF to jpg files and put them in the corresponding `%localappdata%/Flashbook/books` folder.
 This folder can be opened in the menubar of the program.